tarwn/lessthandot-hugo/blogs/content/posts/2008-10-08-the-manga-guide-to-databases.md

 > Want to learn about databases without the tedium?
 With its unique combination of Japanese-style comics and serious educational content, The Manga Guide to Databases is just the book for you.
 >
 > Princess Ruruna is stressed out.
-With the king and queen away, she has to manage the Kingdom of Kod&#8217;s humongous fruit-selling empire.
+With the king and queen away, she has to manage the Kingdom of Kod's humongous fruit-selling empire.
 Overseas departments, scads of inventory, conflicting prices, and so many customers!
-It&#8217;s all such a confusing mess.
+It's all such a confusing mess.
 But a mysterious book and a helpful fairy promise to solve her organizational problems—with the practical magic of databases.

 What the heck is this?
 Who comes up with this stuff?